hdiuserstudies/paths_revisit/public/stem-paths-student/assets/consent.md

 ## Title of Project: STEM Paths with Generative AI
 ## Request to Participant in Reserch
 We/I would like to invite you to participate in a web-based study.
-The study is part of a research study whose purpose is to evaluate the difficulty of probability and combination math problems.
+The study is part of a research study whose purpose is to solve and evaluate probability and combinatoric math problems.

 ## Key Information
 - Your consent is being sought for participation in a research project and your participation is voluntary.
-- The purpose of the research is to evaluate the difficulty of math problems to help develop an interactive large language model (LLM)-based system and you are being asked to take part because you are a current faculty member teaching a math course.
+- The purpose of the research is to evaluate the difficulty of math problems to help develop an interactive large language model (LLM)-based system and you are being asked to take part because you are a current student.
-- The anticipated amount of time that your participation will take will be 60 minutes
+- The anticipated amount of time that your participation will take will be 45 minutes.
-- The procedures that you will be asked to complete will be determining the difficulty of math problems based on the language and answering a brief demographic survey.
+- The procedures that you will be asked to complete will be solving and evaluating math problems based on the language and answering a brief questionnaire.
 - The reasonably foreseeable risks and discomforts to you in this study are minimal.
 - There are no direct benefits to you from participation.
-- As compensation for your participation, you may receive extra credit as subject to the course and university policy, not to exceed 1% of the total grade.
+- As compensation for your participation, you will be compensated $12 USD/hour.

-This is a web-based study and should take about 60 minutes to complete.
+This is a web-based study and should take about 45 minutes to complete.

-We/I are asking you to participate in this study because you are a current faculty member that is teaching a math course.
+We/I are asking you to participate in this study because you are a current student.
 **You must be at least 18 years old to take this survey.**

 **The decision to participate in this research project is voluntary.**